Relay

 Plus, Relay is the official banking platform for Profit First—and we offer small business owners a wide range of helpful features like:

 • ✅ Percentage-based transfers: Save time with our pre-built Profit First template, designed to help you implement your Profit First allocations in seconds.
-Plus, when you’re ready, you can automate your transfers.
+Plus, when you’re ready, you can automate your transfers

 • ✅ Streamline bookkeeping with accounting integrations: No more tax season headaches.
 Relay’s integrations with QuickBooks Online and Xero help you waste less time deciphering transactions, and more time growing your business.

-Relay is a financial technology company and is not an FDIC-insured bank.
+1 Relay is a financial technology company and is not an FDIC-insured bank.
 Banking services provided by Thread Bank, Member FDIC.
 FDIC deposit insurance covers the failure of an insured bank.
 Certain conditions must be satisfied for pass-through deposit insurance coverage to apply.
+2The Relay Visa® Debit Card is issued by Thread Bank, member FDIC, pursuant to a license from Visa U.S.A.
+Inc. and may be used anywhere Visa debit cards are accepted.

 More about the author